SWEN900072023/Green-Day/README.md

 # Music Events System - Green Day

-It is the project repository for the team Green Day in SWEN90007 Software Design and Architecture of 2023 Semester 2.
-During the project, we will implement an online music events system consisting of a React application and a Java web server.
+It is the project repository for the team Green Day in SWEN90007 Software Design and Architecture.
+During the project, the team will implement an online music events system consisting of a React application and a Java web server.

 ## Team Overview